The Best Tips for a Trip to Papua New Guinea

 Another treat is the dish "Kaukau," made from sweet potatoes and one of the staple foods of the Papua New Guineans.
 It is often cooked in leaves, giving the vegetable a distinctive aroma.
 Things get particularly exciting when Kaukau is combined with exotic sides like roasted insects or fresh seafood.
 These unusual delicacies are not only delicious but also offer a fascinating insight into the region's gastronomic traditions.

 Don't forget to try "Pisupo," a local version of corned beef.
 Although it was originally imported from the West, it has secured a firm place in Papua New Guinean cuisine.
 It is usually prepared with vegetables like taro or yams and sometimes in a flavorful coconut curry.
-The combination of salty and sweet flavor notes is simply irresistible and showcases the creative blending of traditional and modern culinary influences.
+The combination of salty and sweet flavor notes is simply irresistible and showcases the creative blending of traditional and Modern culinary influences.

 Anzeige